-Woollahra Council will be holding Council and Committee meetings remotely using conferencing technology.
 The Mayor, Councillors and staff will be participating in meetings by an audio-visual link instead of attending in person.
+Meetings will be webcast and member of the public can watch and listen to meetings live (via YouTube) or dial in to listen to the meetings using a telephone.

-Members of the public are invited to pre-register to listen to meetings or address (Committee Meetings) by either using conferencing technology or by teleconference.
+Members of the public are invited to listen to meetings by either using conferencing technology or by teleconference.
 Public participation online or by phone will be managed in accordance with meeting procedures.